kortvarsel/dinnerplanner/README.md

 # Dinner Planner React

+API currently out of play, but it's supposed to be an e-commerce application.

 ## How to get started

 Since modern frameworks use some advanced features like compiling the templates and source code in pure